JonathanZWhite/less-in-practice/README.md

 }
 ```

 ####Spacing
-Space variables are your friends.
+Keeping your margin spaces consistent across your designs is key.
 Your designer will thank you for this.
 ```
 // Margin and Spacing
 // --------------------------------------------------